openfabr/fabr-cloud-bind/fabr-bind-cli/README.md

 - command: `client-gen <name>` generates a client library with a class that binds to the param values (both secret and none-secrets).
 Secrets are not embeded.
 Includes a copy of the params file.
   - `--language typescript` in the future golang | python | csharp | java
   - `--params-file` path to FABR format params file that conforms to the IFabrParams interface
-  - `--secret-service` name of one of the support secret services.
-TODO: in the future enable the user to specifying a custome secret store implementation through some convention.
-Also support
+  - `--secret-service` (optional) name of one of the support secret services.
+If omitted no secret service adpators are included with the client.
+You have to provide your own.

 - command: `set-env` grabs the values from the secret store and sets them as environment variable.
 We need to know which secret store and how to auth.
 This typically for CI/CD pipelines, used to pass values securely env vars while decoupling the application from the secret store sevice for improved static stability.
   - `--params-file` path to FABR format params file that conforms to the IFabrParams interface
+  - `--secret-service`